 And if it isn’t, action needs to be taken so you can get back to enjoying your life.

-Your business coach can help you turn things around.
+Your business mentor can help you turn things around.
 Take myself for example: I come from a background in manufacturing.
 In particular, my expertise was optimising production systems and processes.
 If the problem lies there, I can help you salvage things.

 On top of helping you with systems and processes, I can also help with budgeting and planning.
 These provide the tools to get you back on the path towards making money.

 4) How much time do you have?